ricudis/LTE_Docker/README.md

 ```ping 10.45.0.1``` (the PGW gateway IP)
 ```ping 8.8.8.8``` (an outside IP, to test if NAT works right)

+NOTE : The raspberry PI version is build from a separate tree of srsLTE, not yet merged to mainline.
+Apparently the changes required for performance cause the ZMQ versions of UE/ENB to have quite long delays on initial startup (about 10 minutes).
+Be patient and they WILL eventually attach.

 You can capture pcaps of any network element either by attaching to the